 Important Announcement: We've partnered with ReFocus Eye Health to best focus on providing the best patient care possible.
 Of course, our doctors and staff will remain the same but our name, logo, and website will be updated as we integrate with the ReFocus family of eye clinics.
 This will not affect your appointments or your patient experience in the least.

 If you need cataract surgery and lead an active life that makes wearing glasses or contact lenses difficult, then you may want to consider multifocal intraocular lenses (IOLs).
 The eye care team at Ophthalmology Physicians & Surgeons, PC specialize in cataract surgery and offer many specialized lens options.
-If you live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more about multifocal IOLs.
+If you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more about multifocal IOLs.

 Multifocal intraocular lenses are a specialized lens that can correct both distance and near vision following cataract surgery.
 Traditional monofocal lenses used for cataract surgery can only improve one vision distance, which means you may need to continue to wear glasses following your cataract surgery to see either close-up or far away.
 However, with multifocal IOLs, you may be able to improve all your vision issues for complete freedom from your corrective eyewear.

 At close inspection of a multifocal IOL, you may notice that it contains a series of rings, similar to the rings in a tree.
 Each ring represents a different focus power, which allows you to see at different ranges.
 In the weeks following your cataract surgery, your brain learns how to adjust to the lenses so that you can complete various tasks, such as cooking or reading distant billboards, without the need for glasses.